rd-alliance/metadata-directory/standards/openPMD.md

     <li>a unified open-access description for scientific data (publishing and archiving);</li>
     <li>a unified description for post-processing, visualization and analysis.</li>
   </ul>
-  <p>OpenPMD suits any kind of hierarchical, self-describing data format, such
+  <p>openPMD suits any kind of hierarchical, self-describing data format, such
      as, but not limited to ADIOS1 (BP3), ADIOS2 (BP4), HDF5, JSON, and XML.</p>
 # The following are constants: do not modify
 layout: standard